Mohammadjamiu/tahugo_updated/content/signal-and-system/difference-between-causal-and-non-causal-signal.md

 ---
-title: Difference(s) Between Causal and Non-Causal Signal
+title: Differences Between Causal and Non-Causal Signal
 slug: difference between causal and non causal signal
 postdate: March 20, 2023
 description: A causal signal is a type of signal that only depends on past or